dreamplayerzhang/vcbld/README.md

 Namely if vcpkg were installed in your home directory, it would be ~/vcpkg/scripts/buildsystems/vcpkg.cmake (the tilde points to the home directory in posix systems).

-The executable can be found in the release directory. vcbld doesn't automatically add itself to your PATH, however you can do so after building from source on mac os x and linux using:
+The built vcbld executable can be found in the release directory. vcbld doesn't automatically add itself to your PATH, however you can do so after building from source on mac os x and linux using:
 ```
 $ make install
 ```